François Vérove

 Vérove's first murder, that of 11-year-old Cécile Bloch, took place in the 19th arrondissement of Paris in 1986.
-The following year he murdered two adults in the 4th arrondissement.
+The following year he murdered two adults in the 4th arrondissement of the city.
 He was linked to two further murders in 1991 and 1994, as well as two rapes in 1987 and 1994.

 During his crime spree, Vérove belonged to various French police forces; he was a member of the National Gendarmerie between 1983 and 1988, serving as a motorcyclist in the Republican Guard, then became an officer in the National Police in Paris until his retirement in 2019.
 He briefly held elected office as a municipal councillor in Prades-le-Lez, Hérault, between 2019 and 2020.

 On 24 September 2021, Vérove received a police summons to provide a DNA sample as part of an investigation into the Bloch killing.
 His wife reported him missing on 27 September.
 Two days later, Vérove killed himself by barbiturate overdose in a rented flat in Le Grau-du-Roi, Gard.
 He left behind a suicide note in which he confessed to his crimes.

 Early life

 François Vérove was born on 22 January 1962 in Gravelines, Nord, France, and grew up in nearby Marcq-en-Barœul.
-An only child, Vérove was raised by his strict father, his stepmother and two half-sisters; his birth mother had died of influenza two weeks before the family moved from Gravelines.
+An only child, Vérove was raised by his strict father, his stepmother and two half-sisters; his birth mother had died of influenza two weeks before the family moved from Gravelines when he was ten years old.
+Vérove later confided to a psychiatrist that he had been raped by his father at the same age.
+Vérove was described by some as a melancholic teenager who had suicidal thoughts, suggesting to one of his friends that they commit suicide together.
 As a youth, Vérove was said to be a fan of horror films such as Cannibal Holocaust.
-Vérove was married in June 1985.
+Vérove married in June 1985.